YesItsVikram/assignment/design-choices.md

   - creating new category
   - getting category/categories from db

+This service requires:
+  - A mongodb connection string

 # Inventory Service
 This service handles:
   - creating new inventory item for a category
   - getting item/items from db
   - updating item when it is moved to a different container
   - keep a record of number of items for each category and number of total items (you could add other details too)

+This service requires:
+  - A mongodb connection string
+  - category_service's endpoint (for http request)

+Each inventory item (that is inside a container) holds the id of its parent container

 # Container Service
 This service handles: